grantralls/LinkedListjs/README.md

 I created this package for the value of practice.
 I wanted my own implementation of a Linked List using Typescript with Generics to use in future home-projects.
 Consider this a work in progress, not ready for production.

 ## Compatibility
-This is designed to be 100% compatible with ES5.
-At this time, Node 10.8 the earliest.
+This is designed to be compatible with ES2017.
+This works best (at the time of writing) with Node 9, 10, and 11.

 ## Usage